SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 ```
 <br>
-That code gives us the below plot - which visualises the results!

 <br>

 ![alt text](/img/posts/knn-optimal-k-value-plot.png "KNN Optimal k Value Plot")

 <br>

-In the plot we can see that the *maximum* F1-Score on the test set is found when applying a k value of 5 - which is exactly what we started with, so nothing needs to change!
+It turns out that the *maximum* F1-Score on the test set is found when applying a k value of 5 - which is exactly what we started with, so nothing needs to change!

 ___
 <br>

-# Modelling Summary  <a name="modelling-summary"></a>
+## Modelling Summary  <a name="modelling-summary"></a>

-The goal for the project was to build a model that would accurately predict the customers that would sign up for the *delivery club*.
+The primary goal for the project was to build a model that would accurately predict the customers that would sign up for the *delivery club*.
 This would allow for a much more targeted approach when running the next iteration of the campaign.
 A secondary goal was to understand what the drivers for this are, so the client can get closer to the customers that need or want this service, and enhance their messaging.

-Based upon these, the chosen the model is the Random Forest as it was a) the most consistently performant on the test set across classication accuracy, precision, recall, and f1-score, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.
+Based upon these, the chosen the model is the Random Forest as it was a) the most consistent performer on the test set across classication accuracy, precision, recall, and f1-score, and b) the feature importance and permutation importance allows the client an understanding of the key drivers behind *delivery club* signups.

 <br>
 **Metric 1: Classification Accuracy**